OctoML-NN-team/tvm/docs/deploy/bnns.rst

 Important note: BNNS support primitives only with constant weights.
 To satisfy this requirements we have to map constants to related tensor abstraction in relay representation.
 To freeze tensors and operate with them as with constants you may need to call ONNX importer with special flag "freeze_params=True" or performer binding manually.
-In general cases all relay importers don't do that be default.
+In general cases all relay importers don't do that by default.
 For your convenience "partition_for_bnns" can do this for you if params dictionary is passed as the argument.

 .. code:: python